Sri Yantra Meaning Revealed

 The Hindu vision of the universe is a set of concentric circles.
 A metaphorical spider sits in the center, both spinning and reabsorbing the threads of reality.
 The circle represents the One force that both creates and unifies all things.
 The circle contains the notion that there is no end and no beginning to time.
 The numeric equivalent of the circle is zero.

-In the Sri yantra, there are three circles.
 The importance of the number three is prominent in both Western and Eastern religious philosophies.
-Like the trinity of the Father, Son and Holy Spirit in the West, the Hindu Trinity is Brahma (Creator), Vishnu (Preserver) and Shiva (Destroyer).
-The all-pervasive Divine Mother is the force animating the three persons of the Hindu trinity.
+The Western trinity is the Father, Son and Holy Spirit.
+The Hindu Trinity is Brahma (Creator), Vishnu (Preserver), and Shiva (Destroyer).
+The all-pervasive Divine Mother or shakti is the force animating the three persons of the Hindu trinity.

 The lotus symbolizes purity, enlightenment and transcendence.
 In a yantra, the lotus is usually viewed from the top, with the petals extending out on the rim of a circle.
 Metaphorically, the lotus illustrates the unfolding of the divine essence within.